emilyguancamole/sp2023-csf/03ass/README.txt

     The differences are not as significant as those seen when changing write policies.

-From our experiments and analysis, we see that the cache configuration with the best overall effectiveness is a set-associative cache that uses write-back + write-allocate and lru eviction.
+From these experiments and analysis, we see that the most effective cache configuration is a set-associative cache that uses write-back + write-allocate and lru eviction.

 We performed a final set of experiments to compare effectiveness of different block sizes